John Madejski Academy

 John Madejski Academy (JMA) is an 11–19 years old academy in Reading, Berkshire, England.
-JMA is part of the White Horse Federation Trust.
+JMA formed part of the White Horse Federation Trust until 2025, where it is now part of the Greenshaw Learning Trust.

-Louise Baker became principal of JMA in September 2020.
+Michael Millner became the principal of JMA in July 2023.

-JMA's curriculum includes technology, music, textiles, computing, physical education, history, geography, drama, PSHE (personal, social, health and economic education), art, science, English and mathematics.
+JMA's curriculum includes technology, music, textiles, computing, physical education, history, geography, drama, PSHE (personal, social, health, and economic education), art, science, English, and mathematics.

 History

 The academy was officially established on 1 September 2006 following the closure of its 11-16 predecessor, Thamesbridge College.
 Thamesbridge College was previously known as Ashmead School.
 It was officially opened by Tony Blair on 5 December 2007.

 The new buildings were opened in 2010, with Sir John Madejski cutting the ribbon.
 In 2017, Madejski described financing the academy as "his proudest achievement".

-The academy has been found to be "inadequate" twice by the regulator Ofcom, and "requires improvement" three times.
+The academy last achieved a "good" Ofsted inspection outcome in 2008.
+It was found to be "inadequate" in its most recent full inspection in October 2023.
+Following this, the academy received a termination warning notice from the Regional Director at the Department for Education.

+In January 2025 the academy was transferred from the White Horse Federation to Greenshaw Learning Trust, to enable the academy to benefit from close collaboration with the Trust’s other schools.

+In September 2025 the academy is to be renamed to Hartland High School following a community consultation and vote.